OWRC/interpolants/modelling/waterbudget/benchmarking.md

 - 70,615 60x60m cells (same as used with PRMS)
 - 15 minute timestep, for 1 day
-- Diffusive wave equation, Green Ampt infilration
+- Diffusive wave equation, Green Ampt infiltration
 - Runtime: 338.24s
 - *Model not calibrated*